IlariaPilo/c-class/README.md

 [Part 3](./part-3-files/) is centered on files and structures.
 Take a look at this lesson to hear more about:
 1. Classic structures
 2. Dynamically-allocated structures
-3. Formatted I/O
+3. Formatted I/O + reading from terminal
 4. Binary I/O
-5. Reading from terminal